hanfak/topics-to-learn/general-paradigms/projects/enterprise.md

 ## Enterprise Software

 - enterprise refers to a business organization in general.
+- Software which the user and customer are distinct
 - Enterprise software refers to a special class of software that enables running businesses on computers
 - two categories:
   - infrastructure enterprise software